upsilion/bUmPYcAsE/README.md

 ### Usage

 Must run program and enter in string when prompted.
-Please run in a terminal to see output
+Please run in a terminal to see output.
+Output is produced below the input

 **Example**
 ```bash